Russell-Nesbitt/probeStartTree/README.md

 Manned Pods are not unlocked until tier 4, with the "Basic Command Pod" node.

 Manned pod progression begins with the KV-1, and splits into the "Heavy" line, which continues with the KV-series, and the "Advanced" line, which contains the rest.
-Note that the KV-series pods unlock a tier before their Advanced equivalent in terms of crew capacity, but are not paired with proper parachutes.
+Note that the KV-series pods are accessed a tier before their Advanced equivalent in terms of crew capacity, but do not unlock with large enough parachutes to allow a safe landing.

 The two branches converge to unlock the MK1-3 and the higher-capacity lander command pods.
 Therefore, the player can decide which branch they wish to follow.

 It is intended that Kerbals EVA out of the KV-series pods in the lower atmosphere (like in the real-world early Vostok missions) and land using their personal parachutes.
 In Career Mode, this requires upgrading the Astronaut Complex, so keep this in mind.

-Drogue Parachutes are unlocked through the "Survivability" and "Landing" nodes, with proper parachutes unlocked only through the manned pods branch.
+Drogue Parachutes are unlocked through the "Survivability" and "Landing" nodes, with standard parachutes unlocked only through the manned pods branch.

 The "Landing" branch has been shifted up a tier, mostly to open up more internal space in the tech tree.